-Minto Characteristics Minto station precinct is lo Sydney's CBD.
-Campbelltowr City District.
-Land uses in Minto are divide of retail uses to the east a associated facilities are avail of Minto, is the One Minto do Minto Railway Station is be Airport, Inner West and Sout d by the railway line, and light industrial uable directly across fevelopment, a major atween Ingleburn ar with low density residentia ses to the west.
-A number rom the Minto railway stat public and private housing al uses and a small cluster er of sporting fields and ion.
-On the eastern edge re-development project.
-Predominant Medium and low density resi dential with a comm ercial centre immediately a adjacent to the station to housing type the north east.
-General indus strial to the west and south.
-Lots size The residential lots in this are residential area is generally the industrial area lots tend 4000 m 2 however, lots close junction have a minimum of unspecified or 500m 2 to be between 2000 r to the station and m 2 and 3 ha, with the mini mum lot size generally at Estimated dwelling LSPS refers to the Greater M lacarthur 2040 plan that states the Minto preci nct has potential for 360 potential new homes Existing facilities and services two parks and reserves as well as the scouts and guides hall and a karting facility a community hall two public schools three preschools, kindergartens and family day care centres four places of worship Frequency of peak hour train services Trains depart approximately every 15 minutes.
-Planned infrastructure Fitness trail/outdoor gym upgrade at Koala W treet, Stafford St to Monaghan St, through o coronation Park to Rose 2021 to 2022 4 x townhouses Dovolonment 25 x residential dwellings Development pipeline 2023 to 2024 2025 to 2026 345 X independent living units 6 x townhouses pipeille No estimated completion da te 3 x residential dwellings 4 x townhouses Housing prices Median house price Median unit price \$500,000 Housing prices Median rent for house \$480 PW Median rent for unit \$370 PW Suited for Affordable housing contributions scheme Yes, subject to feasibility test Minto local centre is an idea residential development and I location of afforda ble housing as there is sign
+Minto Characteristics Minto station precinct is located within Campbelltown LGA, approximately 37 kilometres from Sydney's CBD.
+Campbelltown LGA in the metropolitan planning framework comes under the Western City District.
+Land uses in Minto are divided by the railway line, with low density residential uses and a small cluster of retail uses to the east and light industrial uses to the west.
+A number of sporting fields and associated facilities are available directly across from the Minto railway station.
+On the eastern edge of Minto, is the One Minto development, a major public and private housing re-development project.
+Minto Railway Station is between Ingleburn and Leumeah Railway Stations on the Cumberland, Airport, Inner West and South Lines.
+Predominant Medium and low density res idential with a comm ercial centre immediately a adjacent to the station to housing type the north east.
+General indu Lots size The residential lots in this area are generally between 400 m 2 and 800 m 2 .
+Minimum lot size in the residential area is generally unspecified or 500m 2 .
+The industrial area lots tend to be between 2000 m 2 and 3 ha, with the minimum lot size generally at 4000 m 2 however, lots closer to the station and at the Campbelltown Road and Ben Lomond Road junction have a minimum of 2000 m 2 .
+Estimated dwelling potential LSPS refers to the Greater N new homes lacarthur 2040 plan t hat states the Minto preci nct has potential for 360 Existing facilities and services two parks and reserves as well as the scouts and guides hall and a karting facility a community hall two public schools three preschools, kindergartens and family day care centres four places of worship Frequency of peak hour train services Trains depart approximately every 15 minutes.
+Planned infrastructure Embellishment of regional picnic area and 7km bushwalking trail at Ingleburn Reserve Fitness trail/outdoor gym upgrade at Koala Walk Reserve Cycleway along Surrey Street, Stafford St to Monaghan St, through coronation Park to Rose Reserve Footpath improvements, pedestrian crossings, street tree planting, bicycle storage facilities and lighting 2021 to 2022 4 x townhouses 25 x residential dwellings Development 2023 to 2024 345 x independent living unit 0 pipeline 2025 to 2026 6 x townhouses No estimated completion da te 3 x residential dwellings 4 x townhouses Housing prices Median house price Median unit price \$500,000 Suited for Affordable housing contributions scheme Median rent for house Yes, subject to feasibility tes Minto local centre is an idea residential development and ting (see section 8.4) I location of affordat ole housing as there is sign